MichaelJardine/MichaelJardine.github.io/Photography/introduction to photography.md

 ---
-title: An introduction to specimen photography
+title: A quick guide to taking specimen photos
 parent: An introduction to photography
 ---

-#  An introduction to specimen photography
+#  A quick guide to taking specimen photos

 Put document from google drive in here when ready